vishalvishw10/facebook-friend-autocomplete/README.md

     python -m SimpleHTTPServer

 and navigate to `http://localhost:8000/demo.html` from your browser.
-Don't worry about logging in, now one is stealing your identity.
+Don't worry about logging in, no one is stealing your identity.

 ## Contributing